Claremont Institute: Biden years

-In 2021, Claremont senior fellow Glenn Ellmers wrote a controversial essay in The American Mind, arguing that the United States had been destroyed by internal enemies and that a "counter-revolution" was necessary to defeat the majority of the people who "can no longer be considered fellow citizens".
+In 2021, Claremont senior fellow Glenn Ellmers wrote an essay in The American Mind, arguing that the United States had been destroyed by internal enemies and that a "counter-revolution" was necessary to defeat the majority of the people who "can no longer be considered fellow citizens".
 According to Ellmers, "Most people living in the United States today—certainly more than half—are not Americans in any meaningful sense of the term."

 Williams, the institute's president, said its mission is to "save Western civilization", particularly from the threat he said is posed by the progressive movement.
 In 2023, the Claremont Institute hired Boise State University professor Scott Yenor as its inaugural senior director of state coalitions.

 Claremont is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the US federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.